 Secondary Operations for Acetal parts

 Rebling has provided acetal plastic injection molding components that required post molding operations such as ultrasonic welding, secondary machining operations (including drilling and threading), and cold staking.
 Rebling routinely molds acetal with machined metal components embedded in the plastic, commonly referred to as insert molding.

 Due to the high degree of crystallinity in acetal, the shrinkage is not uniform in all material flow directions.
 This anisotropic shrinkage of acetal makes close tolerance plastic injection molding difficult.
-Consequently, round parts and features can incur some ovality if not gated correctly, and warpage of flat, thin-walled parts can be troublesome.
-Rebling has employed various gate configurations to minimize these problems.
-As with all thermoplastic materials, part design is crucial in obtaining a functional, aesthetic and optimum plastic part.
+Consequently, round parts and features can incur some ovality if not gated correctly, and warpage of flat, thin-walled parts can be troublesome for plastic injection molding.
+Rebling has employed various gate configurations to minimize these plastic injection problems.
+As with all thermoplastic materials, part design is crucial in obtaining a functional, aesthetic and optimum acetal plastic part.
 The use of ribs, gussets, bosses and other coring techniques should be incorporated into the design so as to maintain a uniform wall thickness.
 Corner radii should be generous in order to eliminate stress concentration factors.
 Rebling staff can be contacted regarding design and material specification issues for any plastic injection molded acetal product.